Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 The **BCP** (Business Continuity Plan) is also part of the DRP.
 It focuses on how to ensure operation are maintained in case of incident or disaster.

-**Disaster Recovery exercices** should be scheduled, ideally once a year, to ensure staff knows how to act in case of disaster.
+**Disaster Recovery exercises** should be scheduled, ideally once a year, to ensure staff knows how to act in case of disaster.

 ### BIA (Business Impact Analysis)